8 Smart Ways to Hurricane-Proof Your House

 Call in reinforcements (and plan for an escape)

-For added protection, you can use steel hurricane clips to increase the strength of connection between the roof and the house.
-And for worst-case scenario planning, another option is to have an escape hatch built into the roof for emergency evacuations in case of extreme flooding.
+For added protection, you can use steel hurricane clips to increase the strength of the connection between the roof and the house.
+Another option for worst-case scenario planning is to have an escape hatch built into the roof for emergency evacuations in case of extreme flooding.

 Inquire about insurance discounts

-If your roof system is resistant to winds of up to 150 miles per hour (indicative of a Category 5 hurricane), you may also be eligible to receive an insurance discount.
-And if you’re considering selling your home, the buyer may opt to get a wind mitigation report as part of the home inspection.
+You may be eligible to receive an insurance discount if your roof system is Class 3 or Class 4 impact-resistant shingles.
+If you’re considering selling your home, the buyer may opt to get a wind mitigation report as part of the home inspection.

 3. Reinforce your entry points

-Garage doors are the largest entry to your home, making them an area of high vulnerability during a hurricane.
-If a garage door is not impact-rated, the heavy winds could remove it from the opening, causing air pressure to build up and potentially blow off the roof.
+Garage doors are the largest entry point to your home, making them highly vulnerable during a hurricane.
+If a garage door is not impact-rated, heavy winds could remove it from the opening, causing air pressure to build up and potentially blowing off the roof.

 Invest in a heavy-duty garage door

-If you live in a hurricane-prone area, it’s worth it to invest in hurricane-resistant garage doors, such as Clopay’s WindCode series.
+If you live in a hurricane-prone area, it’s worth investing in hurricane-resistant garage doors, such as Clopay’s WindCode series.
 These types of doors have steel reinforcements, extra hardware, and spring components that provide added strength and durability against severe wind pressures.
 Be sure to check the manufacturer’s specifications for wind resistance and make sure they meet any code requirements in your area.

 Protect using removable metal panels